iffybooks/host-a-website-at-home/README.md

 &nbsp;

-Now you'll use `chown` to set the current user (`orangepi`) as the owner of the directory you just created.
+❏ Use `chown` to set the current user (`orangepi`) as the owner of the directory you just created.
 (Replace `zinegallery.iffybooks.net` below with the name of the dictory you just created.)

 ```
 sudo chown -R $USER:$USER /var/www/zinegallery.iffybooks.net